 Discussion: High-mobility PHY already has this defined.
 Low-mobility PHY plans to adopt it from high-mobility PHY after review.

 ---- Begin Text from 5.2.1 General MAC frame format, P802.15.4-2011 ----

+BJ will prepare basic format with fields TG8 agreed to have.
+TG8 will build upon the basic format.
+The basic format will be presented during the 1st teleconference for discussion.